schlatterbeck/pgapy/README.rst

 latest version of the MPI_ standard and have fixed some minor inconsistencies in the documentation.
-I've also implemented some new features (notably enhancements in selection schemes and a new replacement strategy called *restricted tournament replacement*)
+I've also implemented some new features (notably enhancements in selection schemes and a new replacement strategy called *restricted tournament replacement* and, more recently, the differential evolution strategy.)

 I have tested pgapy on Linux only and I'll currently not provide Windows versions.
 You also can find my `PGAPack fork on github`_ this